Tasslehoff Burrfoot: Video games

 Tasslehoff appears as one of the player characters in Advanced Dungeons & Dragons: Heroes of the Lance.

 Tasslehoff also appears as a player character in Dragons of Flame, where one reviewer describes him as "a rather fat mamma with ginormous ears".

 Miniature figures

 Tasslehoff was included in Ral Partha's Dragonlance Heroes boxed figures set of lead miniatures.
-A reviewer for Dragon magazine felt that Ral Partha did a good job of matching their figures to the characters' descriptions in the books, and described his figure: "Tasslehoff stands at the ready, with a sling in his left hand and a rock in his right.
+A reviewer for Dragon magazine felt that Ral Partha successfully matched their figures to the descriptions of the characters in the novels, and described his figure: "Tasslehoff stands at the ready, with a sling in his left hand and a rock in his right.
 He is clothed in simple pants and buckle boots, and is wearing a sleeveless fur coat.
 His face has a look of foreboding.
 His hair is pulled back into a topknot that flows down his back.
 He is also carrying water containers and provisions on his belt."